 After spending a year and a half converting our ‘99 International Genesis, Chitty Bang (Read our article in the May 2018 issue of BCM), into a Tiny House/Skoolie for our family of four, I started to wonder how hard it would be to park at a typical RV park or campground?
 What about a resort?
 Would they love our bus as much as we do?

-She does not look like an RV with the few school bus windows that are still showing on either side.
+She (our bus conversion) does not look like an RV with the few school bus windows that are still showing on either side.
 The RV door does not disguise her total originality of previously being a big yellow bus that carted kids and eggheads around Arizona’s ISD.

 So, who cares if we don’t fit in at an RV Park with all those unoriginal motorhomes?
 The different “suburbs” of the traveling world, as we came to describe them.

 Well, believe it or not, despite our passion for off-grid living, we did find ourselves staying at a few RV parks, campgrounds, and even a resort while traveling around the last two years.

 The park is High Chaparral in Casa Grande, AZ.
 We have landed in an Adult park with a pool, spa, laundry facility, dog park, level/gravel spots, outside pickleball courts, etc., and made friends with the management.
 Come to find out, they love vintage RVs and motorhomes alike.
 They invited us back this year when we drove through again and we were happy to accept.
 We are always needing a space during their “off-season” so the park is pretty empty, which we like anyway!
 They also own a couple of golf courses nearby for those who like to golf!
 Let Kay know we sent you!